yacinecheikh/custom-linux/README.md

 ## APK

+note: this part is currently completely useless, and should be ignored

 Building .apk packages requires using an existing Alpine setup.
 To setup my environment on my Alpine VM, i used these commands:
 ```